How to Wear Jewelry Like Elizabeth Taylor

 Elizabeth Taylor was never content just to wear a necklace or ring.
 She wore brooches on her shoulder.
 Or her décolletage.
 But her best innovation was the way she wore necklaces and brooches in her hair.

 For the Proust Ball in 1972, she wore her own emeralds and diamonds in her hair and added more diamond necklaces on loan from Van Cleef & Arpels.
-Perhaps the most extravagant hair ornament appears in a 1960s portrait of Elizabeth by Firooz Zahedi: she wears La Peregrina, once owned by Mary Queen of Scots, dangling onto her forehead.
+Perhaps the most extravagant hair ornament appears in a 1960s portrait of Elizabeth by Firooz Zahedi: she wears La Peregrina dangling onto her forehead.
+La Peregrina was once owned by Queen Mary I of England (daughter of Henry VIII and Catherine of Aragon).
+The pearl was a wedding present from her husband, King Philip II of Spain.
+After her death the pearl was returned to Crown of Spain and stayed with the Royal Family for 250 years.
 La Peregrina later sold for $11.8 million, a world record for a pearl.

 The next time you get dressed, try adding one surprising sparkle in an unexpected place.
 Somewhere she’ll be smiling down on you.

 Elizabeth always kept it real.
 When filming her famous White Diamonds perfume commercial, Elizabeth borrowed millions of dollars in diamonds from Louis Glick worth $6 million.
 Diamond Information Center representative Lynn Ramsey, who tells the tale in Dishmag, carried the borrowed bling down to the location outside Acapulco, Mexico.
 In the commercial, Elizabeth throws a diamond earring down on the poker table saying “These have always brought me luck.”
 Lynn, worried the earring might break, gently suggested that they might use a fake earring stand-in for the scene.
 Elizabeth said “I only play with real diamonds.”